Azure/azure-sdk-for-java/sdk/maps/azure-maps-elevation/README.md

 [Source code][source] | [API reference documentation][docs] | [REST API documentation][rest_docs] | [Product documentation][product_docs] | [Samples][samples]

+## Important

+The Azure Maps Elevation services and Render V2 DEM tiles have been retired and will no longer be available and supported after 5 May 2023.
+All other Azure Maps APIs, Services and TilesetIDs are unaffected by this retirement.
+For more details, see [Elevation Services Retirement].

 ## Documentation

 Various documentation is available to help you get started